illiliti/ssu/README.md

 completely limited to the unix permissions.
 Therefore, ssu is only good for those who don't need complicated setups.

-Here is an example how to setup ssu for a specific group:
+Here is an example how to setup ssu for a specific group(you must be root to run these commands):

 ```sh
 # run 'id -g' to see your current group.